Mengyan Ma Ph.D.

 TEACHING EXPERIENCE

-Dr. Mengyan Ma is an Assistant Professor (Professor of Practice) in the Department of Advertising and Public Relations.
-Before rejoining Michigan State University (MSU), she served as an Assistant Professor in the Department of Communication and Journalism at the University of Wisconsin-Eau Claire (UWEC).
+Dr. Mengyan Ma is an Assistant Professor (Professor of Practice) with an active research agenda in the Department of Advertising and Public Relations.
+She currently teaches courses in both the advertising and public relations majors.
+Before rejoining Michigan State University (MSU), she served as a tenure-track Assistant Professor in the Department of Communication and Journalism at the University of Wisconsin-Eau Claire (UWEC).
 Since 2015, Mengyan has taught undergraduate courses across various formats, including in-person, synchronous, and asynchronous modalities.
 Her previous courses include Social Media and Communication, Advertising Message Strategy, Research Methods, Writing for Integrated Strategic Communication, Media Law and Ethics, Media Planning, Digital Analytics, and Account Planning and Research.
-Mengyan also directs an Education Abroad Program titled "International Advertising in China," offering students the opportunity to blend academic learning with practical experience in one of the world’s most dynamic markets.
+Mengyan also directs an Education Abroad Program titled "International Advertising and Public Relations in China," offering students the opportunity to blend academic learning with practical experience in one of the world’s most dynamic markets.

 RESEARCH EXPERIENCE